Inverted Pyramid Style of News Writing Examples With Pros & Cons

 Disadvantages of the Inverted Pyramid News Writing Style

-The inverted pyramid style represents the main ideas on the top of the news; therefore, many light readers read the headline and lead and leave it.
+The inverted pyramid style represents the main ideas at the top of the news; therefore, many light readers read the headline and lead and leave it.
 It cannot hold the audience on the same report for long.
-Hence, the most significant cons of the inverted pyramid style are that it provides the primary information o top and releases the audience.
+Hence, the most significant cons of the inverted pyramid style are that it provides the primary information.

 No Suspense